freealise/freealise/plots/dj_postman.md

 💳 credit card with the name Wilbury ($40000)
 💍 if he gave you a ring then you might be a king

+"Driven not by money but popularity (?), an unfortunate DJ goes against the corporate culture and ethic, only instead is broke and confused - and only the truth will save him"

 #### BT archive
 chord | tab | notes database for learning (friends in America)